pydantic/pydantic/docs/migration.md

     x: MyInt
 ```

-Read more about it on the [Composing types via `Annotated`](../usage/types/custom/#composing-types-via-annotated) section.
+Read more about it in the [Composing types via `Annotated`](./usage/types/custom.md#composing-types-via-annotated)
+docs.

 For `ConstrainedStr` you can use [`StringConstraints`][pydantic.types.StringConstraints] instead.